 Finally (after a total of 7 minutes blending):

-You can leave it as hazelnut butter if you like, or add cocoa powder and maple syrup (or honey) for healthy homemade Nutella!
-Some water may be needed to help it along, as well as an optional pinch of salt for added flavour, and that’s it!
+You can leave it as hazelnut butter if you like.
+Or, add cocoa powder and maple syrup (or honey) for homemade Nutella!
+Some water may be needed to help it along, as well as an optional pinch of salt for added flavour.
+And that’s it!

 If you don’t have a blender or food processor, you can mix some cocoa powder and maple syrup (or honey) with a ready-made (natural 100% nut, if possible) nut butter of choice, for the same effect!